partrickJhonson/beef/Social-Engineering.md

 [[Images/module-fake-flash-update2.png|align=center]]

-# Other Notable Social Engineering Modules
+# Clickjacking

+BeEF contains a module that enables clickjacking attacks in a hooked browser:

-* The [[ClickJacking|Module:-Clickjacking]] module which allow a custom clickjacking attack by giving the URL and  offset on the target page :
+* The [[ClickJacking|Module:-Clickjacking]] module will create an iFrame which follows the users cursor around the page, displaying the content at the specified URL.

 [[Images/module-clickjacking1.png|align=center]]